Israa-Idris/Churn-Analysis-in-R/README.md

 ```
 ![](churn_by_contract_type.png)

+Customers with Month-to-Month contracts have the highest churn rate, followed by One Year contracts.
+Customers with Two Year contracts have the lowest churn rate.

 ### 5. Create a Box Plot for MonthlyCharges and Churn

 Since MonthlyCharges is a numeric variable, we can use a box plot to compare the distribution of monthly charges for customers who churned versus those who did not.

 ```r
 # Create a box plot for MonthlyCharges by Churn
 ggplot(data, aes(x = Churn, y = MonthlyCharges, fill = Churn)) +